fnordoglargh/BoardGameLeague/ABOUT.md

 ### New Functionality

 * Added a small indicator to the result entering tab to signify if it is a completely new result or edited.
 Indicator resets on adding the result.
+* Existing scores are selected if tab key is used to enter a score test box on result entering screen.

 ### Bug Fixes